 If you are a geek like us, you sure heard of this little computer called Raspberry Pi.
 It’s a small computer running on ARM CPU.
-It’s unique in every way, and one of the best feature it offers is freedom of choice.
+It’s unique in every way, and one of the best features it offers is freedom of choice.
 You’re free to put anything you’d like to on it, people are creative when it comes to this toy.

-Many people use it to run XBMC for their home entertainment system, I have my raspberry pi setup to run just that as well.
+Many people use it to run XBMC for their home entertainment system, I have my raspberry pi set up to run just that as well.
 Let me share you some of my findings when setup your raspberry pi with XBMC for your home TV.

 Understand Your Options when choosing Linux distributions to Run XBMC